Miles Sanders Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Against the Cowboys, Sanders' 36.8 rushing yards per game over his five career matchups are 30.7 fewer than his over/under in Saturday's game.
+- In his five career matchups against them, Sanders has averaged 36.8 rushing yards per game versus the Cowboys, 30.7 fewer than his over/under in Saturday's game.

 - Sanders has had a rushing touchdown in two games versus the Cowboys, but did not have multiple TDs in either of those games.